Key Takeaways

 1. Specify your goals

-- You are thinking about entering a new market or industry, trying to find a place for new products or innovations
+- You’re entering a new market and need to identify opportunities for new products or innovations.

-- You are planning a marketing campaign.
-Your goal is to understand what your competition is doing and outperform them with your strategy.
+- You’re planning a marketing campaign and need to understand what your competitors are doing to improve your own strategy.

 2. Create a list of your competitors